 The gathered church singing is part of what it is to be Christ’s body and to live an obedient life to fulfill the Great Commission.
 Singing also has a way of strengthening us.
 Paul often uses the analogy of being in a battle, so soldiers who are in battle, putting on the full armor of God, need strengthening.
 Singing and reminding ourselves of the truth of God’s beauty, compassion, and strength have a way of encouraging us to pursue the Great Commission.

 Finally, singing about the Great Commission should fire us to the Great Commission.
-When we did the Facing a Task Unfinished project in 2016, it was amazing how many of the missionaries we look up to spoke so deeply and so regularly about the songs that they sing.
-They would long for deep worship, and would recall their favorite hymns in times of need, questioning, discouragement, and aging.
+When we did the Facing a Task Unfinished project in 2016, it was amazing how many of the missionaries we look up to speak so deeply and so regularly about the songs that they sing.
+They would long for deep worship and would recall their favorite hymns in times of need, questioning discouragement, and aging.
 It would spur them forward on a weekly basis.

 7. What counsel would you give to pastors who are in churches where there has been a void of singing good theology or where it is difficult to recover congregational singing?

 I believe this is best tackled by a senior pastor first, and then by worship leaders working with him.
 That’s why we have to talk to the senior pastors first about what’s being sung in churches.
 We should also be realistic just like we would in physical activity.
 Any physical activity takes time to grow, just as anything in life that’s worth doing requires sacrifice.
 While singing in one sense is natural, it’s also very spiritual.